AndyHoang/AndyHoang.github.io/docs/blog/tech/2023-03-03-when-no-mean-yes.md

 In reality it not just that simple, meetings, requirement changes, human resource changes, deadline changes, mockup changes happened every single day.

-To address those challenges, we have a range of software development processes: Spiral model, Agile or something you're naming it, then Scrum, Extreme Processing, and other variations.
-If you're new and just start reading the books, its not making senses that "your first release is not something look like your final product", your normal thinking process (like waterfall) is not there leading to more concern questions, with uneasy feelings.
+To address those challenges, we have a range of software development processes: Spiral model, Agile or something you're naming it, there are Scrum, Extreme Processing, and other variations.
+If you're new and just start reading the books, its not making senses that "your first release is not something look like your final product", your normal thinking process (like waterfall) is not in the result leading to more concern questions, with uneasy feelings.

 <div style="display: flex; justify-content: center;">